yusyel/guides/README.md

 ```bash
 docker images
 ```
-This docker lists your local images.
+This docker command lists your local images.
 First we need tag image for azure container registry.

 For that: